mattecora/vscode-mips64-support/README.md

 In order to have working tasks, you have to:

-- Have a Python interpreter installed (since task runners are Python-based)
 - Move the `.vscode` folder into your workspace directory
 - Edit the `winmips64.path` in `settings.json` to match your folder structure